 CSIL (pronounced C-SIL) is the main computing lab you will use at Burnaby while taking computing science courses.
 CSIL consists of four connected computer labs, TA offices and assignment drop boxes.
-Most of the computers dual boot both Linux (Ubuntu Natty 11.04) and Windows (Windows 7).
+Most of the computers dual boot both Linux (Ubuntu Precise Pangolin 12.04) and Windows (Windows 7).
 CSIL is usually a great place to study and complete homework, as it is fairly quiet and only for computing science students.

 To get inside, you will need an access card.
-To get an access card, visit the SFU Card Access Office at WMC 3101.
+To get an access card, visit the SFU Card Access Office at Discovery 1.

 You can also remote desktop into CSIL using rdc://leto.csil.sfu.ca.
-For more details on how to connect via Remote Desktop connection and other CSIL queries visit: http://www.cs.sfu.ca/about/schoolfacilities/csil/windows.html
+For more details on how to connect to Windows and Linux remotely and other CSIL queries visit: